cnchenpu/sys-net-admin/firewall.md

 ```

 ## zone
+Zones are predefined sets of rules.
+Network interfaces and sources can be assigned to a zone.

 id|zone|comment
 ---|---|---
 1|public|For use in public areas.
 You do not trust the other computers on the network.
 Only selected incoming connections are accepted.